Monkestation/monke-wiki/space-laws.md

 ## **Arresting a Head of Staff**

 1. Warrants for heads of staff must be approved by the Head of Security, Captain, or Centcom.
-2. Warrants for the Captain must be Agreed to by majority vote within the Heads of Staff unless the captain has plainly committed a crime.
+2. Warrants for the Captain must be Agreed to by majority vote within the Heads of Staff unless the captain or head of staff has plainly committed a crime.
 3. Demotion of a command member and promotion of acting command must be approved by the captain.

 It can safely be assumed that a head of staff is threatening to arrest.
 Bring backup.